Schibsted-Tech-Polska/good-guy-http/README.md

 #### Idempotence

 By default only HEAD, GET and OPTIONS request are treated as idempotent.
-That means only requests mentioned above could be cached or retried as they, in short terms, modify state (for full explanation of idempotence follow the [wikipedia description](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning) on the topic).
+That means only requests mentioned above could be cached or retried as they, in short terms, do not modify state (for full explanation of idempotence follow the [wikipedia description](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning) on the topic).

 That behaviour could be changed using `idempotent` key in options.